Lofty Holloway

-George "Lofty" Holloway is a fictional character from the BBC soap opera EastEnders, played by Tom Watt.
-Lofty is one of the serial's near-original characters, making his first appearance in the third episode, which was first broadcast on 26 February 1985.
-Lofty is generally depicted as a meek, luckless and hapless victim.
+George 'Lofty' Holloway is a fictional character from the BBC soap opera EastEnders, played by Tom Watt.
+Lofty is one of the serial's original characters, making his first appearance in the third episode, which was first broadcast on 26 February 1985.
+Lofty is generally depicted as a meek, luckless, hapless victim.
 A long-running storyline concerns his relationship with the character Michelle Fowler (Susan Tully).
 Lofty departed in episode 334, first broadcast on 19 April 1988.
 Watt reprised his role in 2018 for the funeral of Harold Legg (Leonard Fenton).
 Lofty appears in episode 5871, originally broadcast on 19 February 2019.
 He reprised the role again in 2022 for the funeral of Dot Cotton (June Brown); Lofty appears in episode 6608, first broadcast on 12 December 2022.